DubiousCactus/TrulyMAML/README.md

 This is a custom implementation of the paper [Model-Agnostic Meta-Learning (Finn et al.)](https://arxiv.org/abs/1703.03400), using [Higher](https://github.com/facebookresearch/higher) for second-order optimization, thus making this framework **truly** model-agnostic.
-Compared to other implementations, the optimizee does not need to be constructed for MAML, you can just plug in any PyTorch model into `MAML`!
+Compared to other implementations, the optimizee does not need to be constructed specifically for MAML, you can just plug in any PyTorch model into `MAML`!

 See this example from `learner.py`: